Pretraining in Actor-Critic Reinforcement Learning for Locomotion: Experiments

 \subsection{Weight Update Magnitude}

-We compare the network weight update magnitudes between \textit{PIDM (Pretrained)} and \textit{PIDM (Random Init)} during the first 100 iterations of RL in Figure \ref{fig:weight_update_magnitude}.
-We find that not only does the model exhibit smaller updates per iteration in the pretrained \emph{PIDM backbone}, but this also results in smaller updates in the randomly initialized \emph{Intention encoder} and \emph{Action synthesizer}.
+We compare the network weight update magnitudes between \textit{PIDM (Pretrained)} and \textit{PIDM (Random Init)} during the first 100 iterations of RL in Fig. \ref{fig:weight_update_magnitude}.
+We find that not only does the model exhibit smaller updates per iteration in the pretrained \emph{PIDM backbone}, but this also results in smaller updates in the randomly initialized upstream \emph{Intention Encoder} and downstream \emph{Action Synthesizer}.
 This finding suggests that our pretrained weights lie closer to the desired local minimum and is an indicator that the optimization process can properly leverage this fact.
-For more examples, see Figure \ref{fig:appendix_weight_update} in Appendix.